Monday, January 31, 2022

 awkward stupid animal

-and squelch in smoky seawater--
+to squelch in smoky seawater.

 only a hundred sperm-whale lengths to go.

-waves crash on the curse of crags
+waves crash on the curse of the crags,

-and ratchet up the odds of death;
+ratcheting up the odds of my death.

-they turn ocean spray into Lot’s wife,
+i watch the waves turn ocean spray into Lot’s wife,

-a disassemble of salt and ghost.
+a disassemble of salt and ghost,

-over and over, this nameless wife,
+over and over,

-she vaporizes, leaps, vaporizes, leaps…
+she vaporizes, leaps, vaporizes, leaps,

-in a donnybrook of hail
+in this donnybrook of hail

-if i fall off a cliff.
+if i fall off a boulder, or

-or maybe one will. it must be.
+it must be. it must!

 thousands of poems to write